UTheCat/jumpvalley/README.md

 ## Credits

-The ```addons``` folder in this repository's root contains assets made by 3rd-parties.
-They're super useful in this project because not only do I not have the skill, time, and/or resources to make a lot of these assets, but they also allow me to speed up development and testing using resources that the creators of these assets have allowed the public to use.
+### 3rd-party asset usage

-A list of such assets that are used in this project can be found [here](https://github.com/UTheCat/jumpvalley/blob/main/credits.md).
+The `addons` folder in this repository's root contains 3rd-party assets (meaning the assets were made by other individuals).
+These beautiful assets used by this project are listed in [CREDITS.md in this repository's root](CREDITS.md).

 ### Inspirations